tashfaaa/tashfaaa.github.io/_posts/2025-12-05-final-project-report.md

 - Sewing thread
 - Conductive thread
 - Scissors
-- Emboridery floss (multiple random colors used)
+- Embroidery floss (multiple random colors used)
-- Small pieces of felt (left over from plushy project)
+- Small pieces of felt for insulation (left over from plushy project)

 ## Revised Paper Prototype
 Screenshot of your revised paper prototype of your project